ycd/leaderboard/README.md

+# Leaderboard API

+This project implements a REST API using Golang for managing user profiles, events, and leaderboards.
+It supports both group and country-based leaderboards, with specific rules for user participation and rewards.

+## Features

+- User profile management (create, update, set level, set coin)
+- Event participation and management
+- Real-time group and country-based leaderboards
+- Leaderboard progress tracking
+- Reward claiming system
+- Admin operations for event and user management

 # Getting Started

 This section provides instructions on how to set up and run the Leaderboard API project locally, as well as how to deploy it.